sdziallas/comp55/docs/labs/3-Debug.md

 To view other variables and their state, you can just click on the function name in the *Debug* window and you'll be shown that function's variables.
-To see the instance variables
-(the variables colored in blue), you'll have to click the down arrow for the ```this``` variable, like we did with ```options```.
+To see the instance variables, you'll have to click the down arrow for the ```this``` variable, like we did with ```options```.
 Here's a different screenshot from another program of what the variables window might look like.